Academic Honors and Awards

 Requirements for Phi Beta Kappa at Wabash College

-To be eligible for election, candidates from the senior class must have at least 20 course credits of graded work at Wabash.
-Juniors must have 16 graded course credits at Wabash.
-The by-laws permit the election of no more than three juniors.
+In ranking candidates from the junior class, our Chapter considers Wabash GPA.
+Juniors must have 16 graded credits at Wabash.
+The by-laws permit the election of up to one-sixteenth of the junior class.
 Those elected as juniors are counted in the quota of their graduating class.

-The Constitution of the Chapter states: “In addition to scholarship, good moral character will be a qualification of membership.”
+The Constitution and By-Laws of the Chapter states: “In addition to scholarship, good moral character will be a qualification of membership.”
 We have usually interpreted issues of moral character to concern specific accusations of plagiarism or other impropriety.

 Stipulations Concerning Eligibility for Membership